aklump/bible_verses/README.txt

-SUMMARY: A way to display bible passages using a web based lookup api
+SUMMARY: A PHP solution for collecting Bible verses into collections, using external APIs to provide the text.

 REQUIREMENTS: